 The purpose of a preliminary oral examination is for a student to present the rationale and format for the dissertation.
 During the examination, an agreement is reached between the student and the committee concerning the proposed dissertation.
 Thus, the examination is held prior to the collection of data or other major work on the dissertation.
-The student does not have to be registered in order to take the preliminary oral examination if 96 hours of graduate work, including the master's degree have been completed.
+The student may not have to be registered in order to take the preliminary oral examination if 96 hours of graduate work (including the master's degree) have been completed or if department policy permits.
+If university facilities are being used, registration is required.